 What is Major Tones, you ask?

-It's a celebration of the bands, the beats and the songs that shaped us.
+Major Tones is a celebration of the bands, the beats and the songs that shaped us.

 Sure, it's about bringing people together for a showdown of lyrical chops and questionable confidence – but it’s also about taking people back.
 Back to the high school parties we snuck out of windows to get to, the road trips where we sang until our voices cracked, and the impromptu kitchen choruses that became the soundtrack of our growing up.